Table of Contents

-Another specific group of patients is those who are younger than 4 years of age.
-This group of patients, if they develop osteomyelitis, are at risk of acquiring Kingella kingae.
+Another specific group of patients are those younger than 4 years of age.
+If this group of patients develops osteomyelitis, they are at risk of acquiring Kingella kingae.

 Clinical Presentation of Osteomyelitis in Children

 Osteomyelitis can be acute, subacute or chronic.
 Acute osteomyelitis in children is defined as an acute bony infection of less than two weeks duration.
 When the disease lasts between two weeks and three months, the term subacute is used.
-Children with chronic osteomyelitis usually have bony lesions that are older than three months.
+Children with chronic osteomyelitis usually have bony lesions that have lasted more than three months.

-Usually, a single bone is affected with osteomyelitis in children but multifocal disease has also been described, especially in neonates.
+Usually, a single bone is affected by osteomyelitis in children but multifocal disease has also been described, especially in neonates.
 Patients present with fever, weight loss and anorexia.

 Localized symptoms to the affected area include redness, swelling, pain, and tenderness to palpation.
 The patient might also have symptoms suggestive of septic arthritis such as complete loss of range of motion of an adjacent joint, swelling of the joint, redness and warmth to touch.
 Lower extremities are more commonly affected compared to upper limbs.

 Patients can also develop back pain, or pain on rectal examination due to sacral osteomyelitis.
 Young children can present with fever of unknown origin, i.e. fever for more than two weeks without an apparent cause.